What We Do

 At Restored Lands, we bring action and awareness to a sustainable future.
 We believe it is a core responsibility as a people to learn to live in unity with our planet so we can grow with her, rather than against her.

-Launched officially in 2025, we are sponsoring a petition, restoring monarch butterfly habitats, as well engaging the public on our environment and developing educational programs.
-We also demonstrate our environmental goals by undertaking land stewardship projects (habitats, cleanups, etc.), fostering immersive engagement, holding environmental wrong-doers accountable as well as educating & spreading sustainability awareness through our various outlets.
-Our long term goal is to build a handful of eco-friendly education centers in the western United States and shift the consciousness to a sustainable future.
+Launched officially in 2025, we are sponsoring a petition, protecting and conserving the near threatened monarch butterfly, as well as engaging the public on our environment and developing educational programs.
+We also demonstrate our environmental goals by undertaking land stewardship projects, fostering immersive engagement, holding environmental wrong-doers accountable as well as educating & spreading sustainability awareness through our various outlets.
+Our long term goal is to build eco-friendly education centers in the western United States and shift the consciousness to a sustainable future.

 We are based out of Colorado and on a mission to deepen the human connection to the Earth & our natural world so we can have a longer future together.